maxkueng/irma/README.md

 Features
 --------

- - Public and direct messages
+ - **Public and direct messages**
+   Send public messages to company feed or private messages directly to a specific user.
- - Timed messages
+ - **Timed messages**
+   Schedule messages and actions for a certain time or interval using the internal cron-like scheduler.
- - Thread management
+ - **Thread management**
+   Store custom data to a message thread, categorize threads by type, open and close threads.
- - Plugin architecture
+ - **Plugin architecture**
+   Write plugins to handle messages and reply to them - or other things.
- - None-boring messages
+ - **None-boring messages**
+   Have different messages for the same message type.
+The bot will use a different message text every time to appear less boring.

 Plugins
 -------